 - the comfortable and fully cushioned removable insoles for a better fit and shock absorption

-- The carbonmax, nonmetallic safety toe which is ASTM F2413-11 M I/75 C/75 Electrical Hazard rated and which helps make these boots one of the most lightweight boots for electricians we have tried on
+- The carbonmax, nonmetallic safety toe which is ASTM F2413-11 M I/75 C/75 Electrical Hazard rated and which helps make them one of the most lightweight of our picks

 - The useful reflective midsole wrap for added safety in dark conditions